RedBirdOBX/City-Info-API-Demo/README.md

 - Added `CreatedOn` properties to output Dtos.
 - Created a `UpdateCity` action in CityController.
 - Improved Model Validation code...
+- Removed need for city guids in posts/puts/patches

 -- start at:
-compare city Patch operation to POI.
-Check POST, PUT, PATCH operations for City.
+create city seems to be ok.  recheck all other posts/puts/patches for newer cleaner code